RonotGrundmann/First-learnings/Html and CSS/readme.txt

-This is a generic page created to contain main the HTML and CSS contents.
+This is a generic page created to contain main the HTML, CSS and JavaScript contents.